Oraci/max-challenge/README.md

 - Created a screen home that is possible to search by genre, the result card list is possible to add and remove from favorite list.

-- Artist detail screen was created, with the possibility of returning to the home and go to the list of favorites.
+- Artist detail screen was created, with the possibility of returning to the home and go to the list of favorites, and the similiar artists is showed too.

 - Favorites list screen was created, with the possibility to remove from favorite list.